 Expand on your idea until it is a fully explained

-Write a minimum of 1 paragraph; short answers are usually no more valuable than a quick Google search.
-Even if the question you’re responding to could lend itself to a short answer, try to push yourself to create an answer that adds new value to our collective knowledge.
+Write a minimum of one paragraph.
+Short answers are usually no more valuable than a quick Google search.
+Even if the question you’re responding to could lend itself to a short answer, try to push yourself to create an answer that adds value to our collective knowledge.
 Your response will inspire your classmates’ curiosity.

-Our Rich Text Editor allows the embedding of images, animated gifs and videos right into your post.
-If you can, always include at least one video, image or source with your answer that helps to explain your perspective, make your response more interesting, and provide an additional resource for extra exploration if your response sparks someone’s curiosity.
+Our Rich Text Editor allows the embedding of images, animated GIFs and videos right into your post.
+Try to include at least one video, image or source with your answer that helps to explain your perspective, make your response more interesting or provide an additional resource for extra exploration.
 Including sources and media also increases the likelihood that your answer will be read and Featured!

 What NOT to post in Packback

-If you see a question or answer that violates the Community Guidelines, please click the red “Flag” button so our moderators can remove it, to keep your community healthy!
+If you see a question or answer that violates the Community Guidelines, please click the red “Flag” button so our moderators can remove it and keep your community healthy!

 Questions that are phrased as a statement, not a question